Sri Lanka's new PM struggles to form unity government

 De Silva said he was joining "the people's struggle" to topple President Gotabaya Rajapaksa and would not support any political settlement that left the leader in place.

-He is a member of the Samagi Jana Balawegaya (SJB) party, the largest opposition grouping in parliament, which has split on whether to support a unity government without Rajapaksa's resignation.

-Huge public demonstrations have for weeks condemned Rajapaksa over his administration's mismanagement of the crisis.
+Huge public demonstrations have for weeks condemned Rajapaksa over his administration's mismanagement of the worsening economic crisis.

 Hundreds remain outside his seafront office in the capital Colombo at a protest camp that has for the past month campaigned for him to step down.